Where We Work

 The Turimiquire Foundation works through its sister organization Fundación ServYr, based in the city of Cumaná, capital of the State of Sucre, located on Venezuela’s northeastern Caribbean coast.
 Cumaná is said to be the site of one of the earliest continental landings by Christopher Columbus, and to be the oldest continuously-inhabited, European-established settlement on mainland South America.

-We take our name from the local Turimiquire mountain range forming the backbone of the State of Sucre.
-The Turimiquire mountain range is an eastern extension of the Andes mountains that crosses Venezuela all the way to the eastern-most peninsula of Paria, and by extension to Trinidad and up the Caribbean island chain.
-Turimiquire, pronounced Too-ree-mee-kée-ray, means “Seat of the Gods” in the Carib language, the indigenous tribe that once lived in this Caribbean part of Venezuela, and refers to the majestic saddles formed by the steep peaks and valleys which soar to well over 8000 feet before dropping down to the Caribbean coast.
+We take our name from the local Turimiquire mountain range forming the backbone of the State of Sucre (an eastern extension of the Andes mountains).
+Turimiquire, pronounced Too-ree-mee-kée-ray, means “Seat of the Gods” in the Carib language, the indigenous tribe that once lived in this Caribbean part of Venezuela.

 Located on the eastern coastline of Venezuela, the state of Sucre is noted for its Caribbean climate and culture.

-Venezuela is a country that has struggled with rapid population growth, explosive urban migration, and serious economic inequities.
-It is currently in the midst of a protracted, highly polarized socio-political crisis, resulting in pervasive institutional and economic instability.
-In the last several years in particular, there has been increasing scarcity of basic consumer items, including food and medicines, with very high rates of inflation and crime, making the country a very challenging place to live in, especially for its extensive low-income populations.
+Venezuela is currently in the midst of a protracted, highly polarized socio-political crisis, resulting in pervasive institutional and economic instability.
+Particularly in the last decade, there has been sporadic scarcity of basic consumer goods, including food and medicines, along with very high rates of inflation and crime, making the country a very challenging place to live in, especially for its low-income populations.

-There has been little reliable government information since 2002, but the ongoing economic crisis has been widely documented in the international press.
-In 2014 the humanitarian crisis began to accelerate, bringing notable deterioration on every level throughout the country, with hyperinflation and chronic widespread scarcities of basic consumer goods, including food and medicine, gasoline, cooking gas, water and electricity.
-Unrelenting social and political tension, both national and international, including the COVID-19 coronavirus pandemic, only continues to aggravate the crisis.
+Venezuela’s ongoing economic crisis has been widely documented in the international press.
+Since 2014 the humanitarian crisis has accelerated, bringing notable deterioration on every level throughout the country, with hyperinflation and chronic widespread scarcities of basic consumer goods, including food and medicine, gasoline, cooking gas, water and electricity.